What is Negative SEO and Does it Matter?

 TL;DR

 Search engine optimization, or SEO, is almost as old as the public internet.
 As soon as there were enough pages to require search engines, people tried to find ways to make their website appear on top of the search results pages.
-And as soon as Google came on the scene in the late '90s, all eyes turned to their incredibly powerful new generation of search algorithms to determine what tact to take.
+And as soon as Google came on the scene in the late '90s, all eyes turned to their incredibly powerful new generation of search algorithms to determine what SEO tactics to take.

 Where Did Negative SEO Come From?

-We can't emphasize enough that these tactics and practices are uncommon in the real world.
+We can't emphasize enough that these negative SEO tactics and practices are uncommon in the real world.
 That said, the best practices for preventing these sorts of attacks are generally good ideas for any business with a web presence to follow, so we would like to take you through a handful of examples and discuss what you should be doing to keep yourself and your business happy and healthy online.

 Most Common Forms Of Negative SEO Attacks, And What To Do About Them